Blendtec Designer 650 Review

 It redeemed itself a bit at milling corn flour, with over 95% of the finished product easily passing through a sieve, with only a few larger popcorn pieces.

-Overall, we didn't really find any major flaws with the Blendtec, but shouldn't you simply buy the best if you are going to spend $500 on a new blender.
+Overall, we didn't really find any major flaws with the Blendtec, but we think you should buy the best if you're going to spend this much money on a new blender.